-NOTE CAREFULLY that the first editor CANNOT be an access-level; that is to say, you cannot use the notation "Editor= Owner" to define the first editor.
+Note: The first editor CANNOT be an access-level; that is to say, you cannot use the notation "Editor= Owner" to define the first editor.
 LISTSERV requires that the primary editor of a list must be the e-mail address of a real person.

-Note also that this does not apply to second and subsequent editors.
+This does not apply to second and subsequent editors.
 For instance, in order to allow subscribers to post directly but have non-subscriber posts sent to an editor for approval, you can code something like:

-- Send= Editor - Editor= alex@reges.org,(MYLIST-L)
+- Send= Editor - Editor= alex@reges.org, (MYLIST-L)